fsteinel/pycares/docs/channel.rst

         :param string name: Name to query.

-        :param int query_type: Type of query to perform.
+        :param integer query_type: Type of query to perform.

         :param callable callback: Callback to be called with the result of the query.